jayshetti/LibraryApp_With_NamedPipe/README.md

  To satrt the both application simply run bat file.

 # Note
-  The applications is built on windows 64 bit
+  The applications is built on windows 64 bit.
   Due to async call for read data the print may come in btw the char, But at the application or UI level this can be taken care.